Tools & calculators

 • Mixing mg and mL (entering volume where concentration is required)

-Using bloodwork with the calculator (the clean pathway)
+Using bloodwork with the calculator (clean workflow)

 1. Hold protocol stable for 6–8 weeks.

-3. Use labs + symptoms to decide one change (dose or frequency).
+3. Decide one change (dose or frequency).

 5. Re-test 6–8 weeks later to confirm trend.

-Start at: Bloodwork overview
+Start here: Bloodwork overview

 Where to go next